yaitsmesj/Car-Connect/README.md

 API to fetch patrol price is mocked and is present inside client-service itself.

 ## How to run
-Requirement - Go
+Requirement - Docker

-Run both services separately with - go run main.go

-Call API
+Both services are Containerized.
+Build and deploy services using docker-compose.yml file.

+Run docker-compose file using the following command in project root directory - docker-compose up

+API can be called like this -
-  Example - localhost:8090/event?fuellid=false&city=bangalore
+  Call API Example - localhost:8090/event?fuellid=false&city=bangalore